Skip to main content

 Biographical Note

-Frank Ringgold Blake was a professor of Oriental languages at Johns Hopkins University.
+Frank Ringgold Blake was a professor of Oriental languages in the Oriental Seminary (now the Near Eastern Studies Department) at Johns Hopkins University.
 He was born in Baltimore in 1875 and attended Hopkins where he recieved the A.B. degree in 1897 and the Ph.
 D in 1902.
-He remained at Hopkins until his retirement in 1955, and during his long career he taught Semitic Languages including Hebrew, Arabic, Syriac and the Philippine dialect, Tegalog.
+He remained at Hopkins until his retirement in 1955, and during his long career he taught Semitic languages including Hebrew, Arabic, Syriac and the Philippine dialect, Tagalog.
 Professor Blake was a noted grammarian and published several books including "A Grammar of the Tegalog Language"( 1925) and "A Survey of Hebrew Tenses" (1951).
 Frank Ringgold Blake died in Baltimore, February 17, 1962.

 Extent